Table of Contents

-Viroids differ from the virus in structure and form.
+Viroids differ from virus in structure and form.
 These consists of solely short strands of circular, and single-stranded RNA without the protein coats.

-The plants that are infected by viroids are responsible for the crop failures and also causes loss of millions of dollars in the agricultural revenue every year.
+The plants that are infected by viroids are responsible for the crop failures and also cause the loss of millions of dollars in agricultural revenue every year.
 Some of the plants that are affected by these pathogens are potatoes, tomatoes, cucumbers, chrysanthemums, coconut palms, avocados, etc.

 Viroids were first discovered by T.O.
 Diener in the year 1971.
-It was first examined in the potato spindle tuber viroid that caused a huge loss to the potato industry.
+It was first examined in the potato spindle tuber viroid caused a huge loss to the potato industry.

 Viroids are the plant parasites like transcriptional machinery of the cell organelles such as the nucleus or the chloroplast since they are known to be non-coding.
 These replicate by the process of RNA–RNA transcription.
 They mainly infect the epidermis of the hosts after causing mechanical damage to the cell wall of the plant.

 Some of the characteristic features of viroids are given below-

 - These are among the smallest known agents causing infectious disease.

-- They reproduce within the host cell which they affect in and cause variations in them causing death.
+- They reproduce within the host cell which they affect and cause variations in them causing death.

 - Viroids are mainly classified into two families namely Pospiviroidae- nuclear viroids and Avsunviroidae- chloroplastic viroids.

-Some of the diseases that are caused by the infection of viroids in plants are citrus exocortis, cucumber pale fruit, chrysanthemum stunt.
+Some of the diseases that are caused by the infection of viroids in plants are citrus exocortis, cucumber pale fruit, and chrysanthemum stunt.
 These infectious diseases are spread by the propagation of seeds in plants by cutting, tubers, etc and also by mishandling the contaminated implements.
-Hepatitis- D is caused in humans by viroid like particles.
+Hepatitis- D is caused in humans by viroid-like particles.

 The symptoms that are caused by the infection of viroid in plants include stunting of growth, stem necrosis, deformation of the leaves and fruits, and at last causing the death of the plant.